uvarc/rc-website/content/userinfo/hpc/cpu-best-practices.md

 Maximum memory used during the job
 Not just final or average values

-Tools like jobstats or Grafana are especially useful here since they show usage over time.
+Grafana is especially useful here to spot memory spikes over the course of your job(s) which can help identify potential code inefficiencies.

 3. Account for variation in inputs